jibarozzo/Ants_FCAT/README.md

 ## How to Use This Repository
 1. **Data Access**: Navigate to the `data/` directory to access raw data files and species lists.
 2. **Documentation**: Refer to the `docs/` directory for detailed methodology and metadata.
+3. **Presentations**: Refer to the `/presentations` directory for .pdf versions of studnet and instructor presentations.
 3. **Analysis**: Use the provided scripts in the `scripts/` directory for preliminary data analysis and visualization.

 ## Contributions